The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring and one in the fall.

 If you have completed all the studies required for eligibility (please see section “Eligibility and Admission Criteria”), but have yet to graduate and receive your diploma, you still must include a certificate by official representative (e.g., Student Services Office) of the university admitting the degree and a detailed study transcript that clearly indicates that all the studies required for the degree have been completed, graded and registered before the end of the application period.

 N.B.
 The application form enables you to also submit documents related to your possible BA degree, should you so wish.
 However, submitting these documents is not obligatory.

 N.B.
-Applicants who have not completed their previous degree in the University of Helsinki must also send officially certified copies of the documents mentioned in points 6. and 7. by post.
+Applicants who have not completed their previous degree in the University of Helsinki must also send officially certified documents mentioned in points 6. and 7. by post.
+The documents must be submitted as paper copies that are officially certified by the awarding institution, or legalised.
+There are country specific requirements for documents issued in some countries.
 For more information on the means of having the documents officially certified, please see here.